Ann-Katrin Berger: The Germany goalkeeper is a penalty shootout specialist who has overcome the odds to reach Euro 2025 semi-finals

 It represents another Berger comeback.
 She was criticised for her performance against Sweden in the final group game, with wayward passes from the back often landing Germany in trouble.

-But none of the criticism will have phased Berger.
+But none of the criticism will have fazed Berger.
 She is experienced enough to not only own her errors, but learn from them too.
-It only seem to galvanise her further with her incredible turn against France.
+It only seemed to galvanise her further with her incredible turn against France.

 "I'd rather take a blow now than in the quarter-finals, because then you can't make a comeback anymore," Berger told reporters after the Sweden defeat.